then look no further than Secret Retreats.

 Day and night, the city offers delights for the senses.
 Begin with a feast for the eyes as every morning, hundreds of monks in saffron-coloured robes walk the quiet streets collecting alms.
 Wondrous aromas of freshly cooked food and the sweet smell of frangipani trees float through the air as the town comes alive.
 Celebrating life, the local people’s distinctive culture includes traditional dancing, music, and special occasions held throughout the year.
 The colourful stalls at the outdoor street market held nightly offer a glimpse at the indigenous cultures of Lao represented through handicrafts and traditional costumes.

-Most of Luang Prabang can be explored on foot or on a bicycle.
+Most of Luang Prabang can be explored on foot or by bicycle.
 Spiritual encounters can be found at Luang Prabang’s most beautiful temple Wat Xieng Thong, Vat Visoun, Vat Phousi, and Vat Mai.
 A slow boat ride down the Mekong River to explore the famous Pak Ou Caves and witness local village life is highly recommended.
-Sense the calm antiquity in one of Southeast Asia’s most atmospheric cities.
+Bask in the calm antiquity of one of Southeast Asia’s most atmospheric cities.